Frantic finale at Goodison as visitors let two-goal lead slip in injury time...

 Manchester United were soon dominating the half and they had another glorious chance to pull ahead.
 Ryan Giggs, who was linked with the Wales job in the week, found space and his shot was saved well again by Tim Howard.

 This was to prove decisive as just a minute later Everton were in front.
 A long ball up-field was collected by Arteta and although his shot was saved by Van der Sar, the ball found Leon Osman and his pass found Pienaar who slotted the ball into the empty net to give the home side the lead.

 However the lead lasted no longer than a couple of minutes as United were soon level.
 A superb ball by Nani on the right was met by Darren Fletcher, who neatly placed the ball past Howard into the Everton net.
 There was one more chance, but Dimitar Berbatov shot wide and the teams were into the break level at 1-1.

-Although the win looked secured for the away side, Everton could have reduced the lead to one goal; however Baines saw his free-kick curl narrowly wide. and they had a better scoring chance with 15 minutes with just 15 minutes to go.
-Substitute Yakubu weaved his way in the united box and his pass found Osman who produced a fine save out of Van der Sar.
+Although the win looked secured for the away side, Everton could have reduced the lead to one goal; however Baines saw his free-kick curl narrowly wide. and they had a better scoring chance with just 15 minutes to go.
+Substitute Yakubu weaved his way in the United box and his pass found Osman who produced a fine save from Van der Sar.

-However deep into injury time Everton scored twice to rescue a point for the home side.
-First Tim Cahill headed past the United keeper, then Mikel Arteta struck a sweet shot past Van der Sar and earn a dersevedly point at Goodison Park.
+However, deep into injury time Everton scored twice to rescue a point.
+First Tim Cahill headed past the United keeper, before Mikel Arteta struck a sweet shot past Van der Sar to earn a deserved point at Goodison Park.